gracelang/language/spec.md

 When executed, an object constructor (or trait or class declaration) first creates a new object with no attributes, and binds it to `self`.

-Next, the attributes of all _parent_ objects (created by any `inherit` or `use` clauses, as modified by `alias` and `exclude`), and attributes created by local declarations, are installed in the new object.
-Local declarations override parental declarations.
-It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition.
+First the attributes of the superclass (created by the `inherit` clauses as modified by `alias` and `exclude`) are installed in the new object.
+Second, the attributes of any traits
+(created by the `use`
+clauses as modified by `alias` and `exclude`, and excluding those attributes deriving from `graceObject`) are installed in the new
+object: declarations in traits override declarations in the superclass.
-<_apb: my early experience withthsi rule, which treats superobjects in the same way as traits, has shown that it is unsatisfactory.
+<_apb: my early experience withthsi rule, which treats superobjects in
+the same way as traits, has shown that it is unsatisfactory.
 Look at newCollections, for example._>
+<_kjx: should be fixed_>
+Finally attributs create by local declarations are installed in the new object: Local declarations override parental declarations (declarations from both superclass and traits).
 It is also a _trait composition error_ for an alias to be overridden by a local declaration.
+Unlike most other errors in Grace, trait composition errors must be caught at compile time.

 Next, types must be evaluated and bound within objects.
 Types cannot depend on runtime values; if they depend on the type of a